If you have any questions, please ask me on my Contact link.

 Has anyone influenced your writing?

-I love Roald Dahl.
-Dr Seuss, J.K.
-Rowling, Douglas Adams, Blake Snyder and the cartoonists Gary Larson and Bill Watterson have also had an influence on me.
+I love Roald Dahl, Dr Seuss and Douglas Adams.
+Blake Snyder and the cartoonists Gary Larson and Bill Watterson have also had an influence on me.

 Who are your favourite authors?

 I've mostly answered that above.
-I also like Morris Gleitzman, Emily Rodda and Dav Pilkey.
+I also like Morris Gleitzman, Emily Rodda, David Walliams and Dav Pilkey.

 There are so many.
-David Bowie, Jeff Buckley, Pink Floyd, Nine Inch Nails, Korn are five that leap to mind, but there are many more.
-Pearl Jam, Nirvana, Red Hot Chilli Peppers, Foo Fighters, Radio Head.
+David Bowie, Jeff Buckley, Pink Floyd, Tool, and Korn are five that leap to mind, but there are many more.
+Pearl Jam, Nirvana, Red Hot Chilli Peppers, Foo Fighters, early Radio Head.
 See, that's 10 I've thought of in 30 seconds.

 Are your stories based on your own life?